-Science is full of stories of discoveries in one domain fueling revolutions in others.
-What started as a treatment for epilepsy a hundred years ago is one of the most popular ways to lose weight today!
+Lazy Keto is a popular variation of the traditional ketogenic diet that has gained a lot of attention in recent years.
+Science is full of stories of discoveries in one domain fueling revolutions in others, and what started as a treatment for epilepsy a hundred years ago is now a popular weight loss approach.
 Indeed, the keto diet has come a long way.

 There is no doubt that the Ketogenic Diet- a low-carb, high-fat diet is a highly efficacious diet, not just for weight loss but also for reducing the risk of a slew of diseases.
 It’s also stringent and difficult to follow over long periods of time.

 As the old saying goes, the best diet is the one you may actually stick to.
 Enter: lazy keto, the keto diet’s chilled-out cousin.
 It is a variant of the keto diet that strips away the macro tracking and stringent rules of the original and gives followers a straightforward directive- carbs are to be restricted to 10% or less of one’s daily calorie intake.

 This simpler version of the ketogenic diet has been reported to be easier to follow than the conventional routine due to the lack of strict rules and macronutrient tracking.

 The benefits of a lazy keto diet are similar to those of the original keto diet.
 These include

 - Weight loss- Being a carb-restrictive diet, lazy keto may be helpful in shedding those stubborn pounds.

 - Better Metabolism- Ideally, being a keto diet variant, the lazy keto diet will also lead to significant amounts of time in ketosis.
 This improves metabolism as the body is utilising ketone bodies- a more efficient food source instead of carbohydrates.